Relintai/pandemonium_engine_docs/community/contributing/ways_to_contribute.md

    only on certain processors, graphic cards, etc. If you are able to, it can be helpful to include information on your hardware.

--  **Godot version.** This is a must-have.
+-  **Pandemonium version.** This is a must-have.
 Some issues might be relevant in the current stable release, but fixed in the development branch, or the other way around.
-You might also be using an obsolete version of Godot and experiencing a known issue fixed in a later version, so knowing this from the start helps to speed up the diagnosis.
+You might also be using an obsolete version of Pandemonium and experiencing a known issue fixed in a later version, so knowing this from the start helps to speed up the diagnosis.